sudave13/bigssslabjournal/README.md

 ## Preparation:

 1. Make sure R and R-studio are installed;
-2. Make sure the 'rmarkdown'-package is installed in R-studio (with "install dependencies");
+2. Make sure the `rmarkdown`-package is installed in R-studio (with "install dependencies");
 3. Make sure [GitHub Desktop](https://desktop.github.com) is installed and connected to your GitHub account;

 ## Cloning the repository: